 The First Congregational Church of Marion has an active music program, with an adult choir and a children’s choir under the direction of organist/choirmaster Beverly Peduzzi and the Meetinghouse Bells under the direction of Karen Sanborn.
-Guest soloists are engaged throughout the summer months and often during the rest of the year.
+Guest soloists are engaged throughout the summer months and often for special events during the rest of the year.

 The church is blessed with an historic two-manual, tracker-action organ, built in 1883 by George S. Hutchings (read more about Hutchings here) (view the organ stop list here).
 Purchased with the help of a donation from philanthropist Elizabeth Taber, it replaced a smaller, one-manual chamber organ placed in the balcony.
 This was played for a number of years by Joseph H. Hatton, who was trained at the Perkins School for the Blind (read biography here).
 A series of public recitals is presented regularly on the Hutchings organ.